reifjulian/dobatch/README.md

 ## Overview

 `dobatch` runs do-files in batch mode in the background, allowing multiple do-files to execute in parallel.
-It requires Stata MP and a Unix-based system, including macOS and Linux.
+It requires Stata MP and a Unix-based system, such as macOS and Linux.
 Before execution, `dobatch` checks server usage to ensure sufficient CPU availability and to prevent an excessive number of active Stata processes.

 ## Quickstart